ohmjs/ohm/README.md

 interpreters, and more from the grammars you write.

-Like its older sibling [OMeta](http://tinlizzie.org/ometa/), Ohm supports object-oriented grammar extension and allows pattern matching on structured data as well as strings.
+Like its older sibling [OMeta](http://tinlizzie.org/ometa/), Ohm supports object-oriented grammar extension.
 One thing that distinguishes Ohm from other parsing tools is that it completely separates grammars from semantic actions.
 In Ohm, a grammar defines a language, and semantic actions specify what to do with valid inputs in that language.
 Semantic actions are written in the _host language_ -- e.g., for Ohm/JS, the host language is JavaScript.
 Ohm grammars, on the other hand, work without modification in any host language.
 This separation improves modularity, and makes both grammars and semantic actions easier to read and understand.
 Currently, JavaScript is the only host language, but as the API stabilizes, we hope to have implementations for other languages.

 Learn more about the Ohm philosophy [here](doc/philosophy.md).